 Your personal credit score measures how creditworthy you are as an individual.
 In other words, could you personally pay back a debt?
 If you wanted an overdraft on your personal bank account for example, your bank would look at your score to decide whether you’d be able to make the monthly payments.
 Your business credit score is a measure of how creditworthy your business is.
 If you applied for a business loan, for example, the lender would look at your score to decide whether your business would be able to keep up the repayments.

-You can check your credit score right now by signing up to Capitalise for Business (it’s free).
+You can check your credit score right now by signing up to Capitalise for Business.
 If you’re already signed up, you can check your score at any time by simply logging in.

-Some providers may charge you a fee for your business credit score report.
-With Capitalise for Business, you can access all your credit score insights for free.
+With Capitalise for Business, you can access all your credit score insights starting at £19/month (plus VAT).
 Every time you log in, you’ll be able to see: